rosdar/CrawlerOne/README.md

 ### Intro

 This is a small crawler adapted to the HackerNews homepage.
-It crawls the first 30 entries and allows to filter them by title lenght and a couple of ordering options.
-It also saves the user interaction data with the filters (time and filter used) using SQLite.
+It crawls the first 30 entries and allows to filter them by title length and a couple of ordering options.
+It also saves the user interaction with the filters (time and filter used) using SQLite.

 ### Structure